Anvesha764/SQL_Driven_Retention_Strategy/executive_summary.md

 # Executive Summary

-## D2C Fashion Brand — Customer Intelligence Report
+## D2C Fashion Brand - Customer Intelligence Report
 ### Analysis of 3,900 Customers Across 18 Behavioral and Transactional Variables

 We executed an end-to-end analysis of transactional data covering 3,900 unique customers across 18 behavioral and transactional variables using Python and SQL.
 This investigation was structured to resolve one central strategic question: is the brand successfully building a foundation of genuine customer loyalty, or is it running a short-sighted business model dependent on continuous promotional discounting?
+All findings are derived from cross-sectional behavioral data with no timestamps; observed trends are therefore inferred from behavioral proxies, not measured longitudinally over time.

 ## Key Findings